wtto1206/SIcBERT/README.md

 *SIGA: A Naturalistic NLI Dataset of English Scalar Implicatures with Gradable Adjectives*

 ## Contact
-If you have any questions about this project, feel free to contact me at vittorio.ciccarelli@example.com.
+If you have any questions about this project, feel free to contact me at Vittorio.Ciccarelli@hhu.de.